Canada coronavirus death toll jumps, officials could punish those ignoring precautions

 “We are dealing with a deadly virus and this behavior is unacceptable,” he said.
 His Atlantic province is banning gatherings of more than five people, a much stricter limit than other jurisdictions.

-In Quebec, the second most populous province, premier Francois Legault tightened existing restrictions to force the closure of all shopping malls.
+In Quebec, the second most populous province, Premier Francois Legault tightened existing restrictions to force the closure of all shopping malls.
 Only food and liquor stores and pharmacies can stay open.

 “Right now there are still too many people in shopping malls,” he told a briefing, saying restaurants would only be able to offer takeout service.
 All schools will be shut until May 1.

-Reporting by David Ljunggren; Editing by Daniel Wallis and Bill Berkrot
+Reporting by David Ljunggren; Editing by Bill Berkrot and Peter Cooney